When we talk about consent, we’re usually talking about adults. But where do we think these adults learned their understanding of consent?

 So, those are four ways that we sometimes teach our kids that consent is not important, that you might not be thinking of.
 So, addition to explicitly talking about consent as it applies to sexual relationships as your kids enter the teen years, think too how you’re treating even your one and two years olds, and how you might be undermining the concept of consent even at that age.
 And I think you’ll have a kid that is much better prepared to hold their own and trust their instincts and say no when they mean no when they’re teenagers.

 Alright, I’m Paige, this has been Gentle Parenting Answers.
 If you have your own question that you’d like to submit, my email would be at the end of the video as well as our website.
 We have two new parenting classes starting on September.
 If you are interested, so, give it a look.
 Talk to you later, bye!

-Paige Lucas-Stannard is a Parenting Writer and Educator at Everyday Feminism.
-She’s a former NASA research librarian happy to be home raising her 3 IVF babies after nearly a decade of infertility.
+Paige Lucas-Stannard is a former NASA research librarian happy to be home raising her 3 IVF babies after nearly a decade of infertility.
 She blogs about infertility, parenting, and women’s issues at Baby Dust Diaries as well as being the founder of the gentle discipline site ParentingGently.com and co-founder of the breastfeeding rights site NursingFreedom.org.
 She likes to cook and sew and has, in general, become her mother.
 Happily.
 Follow her on Twitter @babydust.
 Read her articles here.